 We arrived at Basera, located at 745 9th Avenue in Hell’s Kitchen, for dinner time.
 It was an early arrival since most customers started arriving around 6:00 PM.
 However, there was still a lot of interaction from trick-or-treaters stopping by to collect candy.

-In the end though, the best thing was their food!
-We tried a variety of dishes including a traditional Indian yogurt-based drink called Mango Lassi.
-It was so good.
+But the most outstanding in their restaurant was their food!
+We tried a variety of dishes including a traditional Indian yogurt-based drink called Mango Lassi; it was so good.
 On top of the food being great, the prices were not so bad either.
 A dish could cost from $12.75 to $30.00 with appetizers averaging around $6.00.
 But does price really matter when the food tastes great?

 Below are more of the dishes they have to offer and our take on them.